seanKenkeremath/AndroidAzureDevOpsFlavorsExample/README.md

 The only additional set up is that an emulator must be available for the tests to run.
 Azure provides a recommended shell script to do this.
 We are invoking the shell script in the `install_emulator.yml` template.

-More information about this script and running UI tests on Azure Devops can be found here: https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/android?view=azure-devops
+More information about this script and running UI tests on Azure Devops can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/android?view=azure-devops)

 # Overriding the build number